mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Question**: Well, how does this compare with...
 Let's say you read Kapleau Roshi's books, and a Rinzai approach is to just force yourself continually to break through and find some kind of enlightenment.
 Do you see any merit in that, or are you saying that that isn't necessary?

 **Katagiri**: Yes, it's necessary, because that is the regulation of the body, regulation of the breath.
-Through the concentration *[unintelligible]* samadhi, you can attain enlightenment.
-According to Rinzai, maybe that is the main purpose of zazen; through zazen you have attain enlightenment, that's why teachers push you so hard.
+Through the concentration, this and that, samadhi, you can attain enlightenment.
+According to Rinzai, maybe that is the main purpose of zazen; through zazen you have to attain enlightenment, that's why teachers push you so hard.
 That means, you are Buddha, but you are not Buddha *now*, so why don't you attain enlightenment? *[there are a couple "mmm's" of understanding in the group]* So, the subject is already seen in the dualistic world.
 And also, zazen is seen in the dualistic world.

 Well of course, it is okay.
 But final stage is not [that] zazen and subject and object [should] be seen in the dualistic world.
 We have to take care of subject and object according to the total personality.
 We have to settle ourselves in total personality, from the beginning to end.